-Balance transfer fee – 3% for the first 15 months.
+Balance transfer fee – 3% for the first 15 months or at a promotional APR that Capital One may offer you at any other time.
 No fee for amounts transferred at the Transfer APR.

 Late fee – Up to $40 each time.

 The regular variable APR for this card is fairly average for an unsecured credit card at between 19.99% - 29.99% (Variable) for borrowers with excellent credit.
-But some applicants will only qualify for the high-end of the variable interest rate.
+But some applicants will only qualify for the high-end of the variable interest rate (See Rates & Fees.).